bashar9889/campaignassistant/README.md

 ## AI-Personalized Campaign Assistant for Local SMBs

-This project is a small AI-powered campaign assistant inspired by Vendasta’s mission to: help small and medium businesses get more customers — and keep them.
+This project is a small AI-powered campaign assistant inspired by Vendasta’s mission to: help small and medium businesses get more customers, and keep them!
 It’s a Java / Spring Boot service that exposes intelligent, scalable RESTful APIs to:

  - Register a local business (SMB)